alexjarosch/OpenFOAM-muI/README.md

 ## Examples

-In the `tutorials` directory you can find two tutorial cases, which are modified version of the OpenFOAM interFoam tutorial case ["damBreak"](https://github.com/OpenFOAM/OpenFOAM-8/tree/master/tutorials/multiphase/interFoam/laminar/damBreak/damBreak).
+In the `tutorials` directory you can find two tutorial cases, which are modified version of the OpenFOAM interFoam tutorial case ["damBreak"](https://github.com/OpenFOAM/OpenFOAM-9/tree/master/tutorials/multiphase/interFoam/laminar/damBreak/damBreak) and are inspired by the benchmark of [Balmforth, N. J., & Kerswell, R. R. (2005).
+Granular collapse in two dimensions.
+Journal of Fluid Mechanics, 538, 399-428.](https://doi.org/10.1017/S0022112005005537).
 You can run a regularized and a non-regularized version of the examples.

+**Note:** To reproduce the actual benchmark data of Balmforth and Kerswell, a more advanced configuration of the example cases is required.

 ## Which Implementation